Tron2704/youtube_downloader/README.md

 ## 🚀 Features

 - ✅ Download videos or extract audio (MP3)
-- ✅ Supports 1080p / 4K / 8K video (where available)
+- ✅ Supports 1080p / 4K / 8K and HDR video (where available)
 - ✅ Embed subtitles, metadata, and thumbnails
 - ✅ Modern and clean GUI with light/dark theme toggle
 - ✅ Format selection for video and audio